 This concentration integrates the study of wireless networking, protocols, sensor networks, security, software development, embedded systems, data analytics, and big data to provide students with the knowledge and tools to develop IoT applications, to analyze and design IoT architectures for different application domains, and to develop data analytic tools to analyze the large amounts of data generated by the massive deployment of IoT devices.

 The program requires that a mix of core required courses and elective courses be taken—16 semester hours of core course work and a minimum of 16 semester hours of elective course work.
 Although there are some dependencies among the core courses, the program may be started in either the fall or spring semester.
-The core courses in data networks and/or concepts of object oriented design may be waived only if a student can demonstrate a satisfactory knowledge of either of these topic areas.
-The other two core courses may not be waived.

 Graduate Certificate Options